 The Official Solicitor, acting for P, appealed this decision to the Supreme Court, with the support of P’s mother, who instructed Irwin Mitchell.
 Together, they argued that the reasons why P was placed where he was, and the ‘normality’ of the placement were not relevant, but that the key factor was that in all practical terms P was not free to leave his placement and this therefore meant that he was deprived of his liberty.

 The Supreme Court’s full judgment can be read here

 You can watch a video of the Supreme Court's judgement here

-For expert advice on matters relating to deprivation of liberty and mental capacity law, please contact Mathieu Culverhouse of Irwin Mitchell's public law team on 0370 1500 100 or complete our enquiry form.
+For expert advice on matters relating to deprivation of liberty and mental capacity law, please contact Mathieu Culverhouse of Irwin Mitchell's Public Law & Human Rights team on 0370 1500 100 or complete our enquiry form.